 - MED A.1/1.26 Release Mechanism for Liferafts Launched by a Fall or Falls

 - SOLAS Chapter III, LSA Code and MSC.81(70) as amended

 - USCG-EU MRA/USCG Module B number:160.133/EC0038 (ARH)

 - USCG-EU MRA/USCG Module B number:160.170/EC2690 (CAR 35)

-PALFINGER MARINE raft and rescue boat hooks are designed for release of davit launched rafts and rescue boats.
-They come with an EC (wheel mark) certificate as standard, and are fully SOLAS approved.
-Our hooks are also approved by Transport of Canada and USCG, and a number of other classification societies.
-The hooks are made out of high quality stainless steel, in order to withstand the marine environment, and are delivered with a 5-year guarantee.
+PALFINGER raft and rescue boat hooks are designed for release of davit, launched rafts and rescue boats.
+They come with an EC (wheel mark) certificate as standard and are fully SOLAS approved.
+Our hooks are also approved by Transport of Canada and USCG as well as a number of other classification societies.
+The hooks are made out of high quality stainless steel, in order to withstand the marine environment and are delivered with a five-year guarantee.

 RESCUE BOAT HOOKS

 |CAR 35||36||Off load automatic / Combined raft/rescue boat hook|

 RELEVANT STANDARD FOR RESCUE BOAT HOOKS: